Lateral Moves in the Marine Corps

 Once a Marine is deemed qualified for a particular MOS, a Reenlistment/Extension or Lateral Move (RELM) routing sheet is sent through the chain of command.

 "The RELM routing sheet is a discussion sheet to let the chain of command know what the Marine is planning to do," Anderson adds.
 "It states whether or not Marines are medically and dentally qualified, what their last physical fitness test score was, and if they have any pending legal issues.
 The sheet goes from their staff noncommissioned officer-in-charge to their officer-in-charge and all the way up to the battalion commander.
 The commander's recommendation is the only one that goes to Headquarters Marine Corps Manpower Enlisted Assignments to make the decision."

 Although lateral moves are intended to allow first-term Marines whose primary MOS is closed an opportunity to stay in the Corps, there are other situations where a lateral move can be an appropriate career decision.

-"Restructuring or downsizing of a MOS, the phase-out of legacy aircraft and military-to-civilian conversions are some indicators that a Marine would want to look at a lateral move and get a new MOS," said Maj.
+"Restructuring or downsizing of a MOS, the phase-out of legacy aircraft and military-to-civilian conversions are some indicators that a Marine would want to look at a lateral move and get a new MOS," says Maj.
 Mark Menotti, MMEA deputy head.

 "Sometimes Marines try to lateral move because they want a change of pace—something new," Angelini adds.

 If a Marine requests to lateral move from an open MOS, he or she must obtain a commanding general's endorsement.
 "It all depends on the needs of the Marine Corps," says Anderson.
 "Lateral moves are not a guarantee."

 For more information on making a lat move and Marine Corps MOS fields, visit the official MMEA website or talk with your career retention specialist.